 Far too regularly, we see actors dwelling on what they consider a “bad read.”
 While it’s ok to (briefly) rehash and learn from mistakes, this cycle of shame can too easily affect your confidence and be carried from one audition to another.

-Casting Directors often see self-doubt follow actors into the audition rooms:
+Casting Directors often see self-doubt follow actors into the audition rooms.
+It looks like this:

 - An actor comes in, a little sheepishly because they’re not sure why they’re reading for a role, (either they feel they’re not good enough/never going to get it, or based on the sides or other people in the waiting room, feel that they aren’t right.)
 They walk in, literally questioning us as to why they’re there.
 Those actors AUTOMATICALLY give a sub-par read.
 Their heart isn’t in it.